muratk5n/thirdwave/en/README.md

 ---

 Marmite eh?
 This guy puts it in the veg patties..
-An B12 bomb.
+A B-complex bomb.

 ---